-Every summer, Greeks flock to the beaches of the Aegean and the Ionian seas to swim, get a tan, or chill out in picturesque tavernas or modern beach bars.
-But did the ancient Greeks swim and enjoy the beach like we do today?
+Every summer, Greeks flock to the beaches of the Aegean and the Ionian seas to swim, sunbathe, or just relax in picturesque tavernas or modern beach bars.
+But did the ancient Greeks swim and enjoy the beach as much as we do today?

 What was the relationship of ancient Greeks to the beach?
 It may seem unlikely that affluent inland Athenians or Spartans would ride their chariot to the shore.